-Financial statement areas Risks noted Audit findings Management Override of Controls Management is in a unique position to directly or indirectly change accounting records without oversight and prepare financial statements by overriding controls that otherwise appear to be operating effectively.
-In order to mitigate this risk, we performed the following procedures: • Tested the appropriateness of journal entries recorded in the general ledger, reviewed key estimates and other adjustments made in the preparation of the financial statements.
-This risk is required to be addressed for all audits pursuant to Canadian audit standards.
+Financial statement areas Risks noted Audit findings Management Override of Internal Controls Management is in a unique position to directly or indirectly change accounting records without oversight and prepare financial statements by overriding controls that otherwise appear to be operating effectively.
+In order to mitigate this risk, we performed the following procedures: Tested the appropriateness of journal entries recorded in the general ledger, reviewed key estimates and other Per CAS 240.32, irrespective of our assessment of the risk of management override of controls, audit procedures must be performed to address the risk. adjustments made in the preparation of the financial statements.
 All audit testing in this area was executed as planned with no issues to be reported.